List of Mundo Mo'y Akin characters: Major characters

-Perlita Mendoza † / Smith
+Perlita Mendoza † /- Smith

-Portrayed by Sunshine Dizon, Perlita is Marilyn Mendoza's loving and protective step-mother and Darlene's biological mother from George Smith.
+Portrayed by Sunshine Dizon, Perlita is Marilyn Mendoza's loving and protective adopted-mother and Darlene's biological mother from George Smith.
 Perlita is a simple woman who, although deprived of a beauty appearance, has a kind heart and an adorable character.
 For her, "it is what on the inside that counts!"
 She works as a household helper at the Carbonel mansion, wherein she crosses paths with Giselle—the wife of her boss, Ziggy Carbonel—oblivious that the former is her own best friend Rodora Santos in disguise.
 As a mother, Perlita is willing to sacrifice everything for the sake of her beloved daughter.
 But what she does not know is that her daughter is actually not hers.

 Later in the series after she reveals Giselle's real identity as Rodora Santos to Ziggy due to plastic surgery made by Dr. Ron Reyes and her scheme of switching her own daughter Marilyn to her daughter Darlene, she reunites with her penpal, George Smith who is now a multi-billionaire and wants to propose his marriage to her.
 But after Darlene accidentally knocks Marilyn in the stove during their physical brawl, it causes fire in the kitchen when she attempts to save Marilyn from the fire until she dies from suffocation.
 Her death causes both Darlene and Marilyn to end their rivalry.

 The series served as Dizon's comeback television project after her four-year hiatus from showbiz.
 Dizon described the project as "A very good one that is hard to refuse.
 The story itself convinced me to accept the job.
 When they laid down the storyline, I was really moved."
 Mundo Mo'y Akin is one of the two television dramas she signed-up for the network for the year 2013.